-PTSD movies, which showcase some form of PTSD or Child Abuse.
+PTSD movies, which have some form of PTSD or Child Abuse in it.
 Some of these movies might be triggering so be careful while watching them!

 This movie about PTSD really twists the notion and perception of time.
 Ashton Kutcher plays the main character in this one.
 He finds a way to travel back along his own time line and change the past.
 Two other main characters, a brother and sister, are part of the overall story.
 Their recurring drama, in the movie’s storyline, is about sexual and domestic abuse and the far reaching consequences it has on their lives.

 This movie centers around two brothers competing in MMA.
 Even though it is about fighting it has a lot of heart in it.
 Starring Nick Nolte and Tom Hardy as two out of three of the main characters.
 The story brings to light the difficulties of growing up with an alcoholic, abusive and neglectful father and the choices each one of the brothers made in order to cope and survive.

 Skyfall is one of the few James Bond movies that highlights his disturbing PTSD past and attempts to put in perspective how it contributes to his being an agent/assassin.
 It is fascinating to see here how varied the reenactment of trauma can be.
 In James's case it is the need for danger/adrenaline and attachment and loyalty to an external mother figure (the agency).
 Although romanticized for the movie’s sake it is interesting to see the underlying psychology and how this might apply to people working within the military and government organizations.